sulla80

 His name comes from the name of a Sarmartian tribe, the Sauromatae.
 The Scythians in Crimea were a primary enemy during the reign of Sauromates.

-This coin is an unusual coin from the son of Sauromates I. 48 unit pieces decline to about 10grams during the reign of Kotys II, and this coin is heavier than anything that can be found in the ACSearch listings of this coin.
-There are only 9 examples that I find of this coin in ACSearch, and teh second heaviest is 12.82 (nearly 2 grams lighter than this coin).
+This coin is an unusual coin from the son of Sauromates I, also his successor.
+The 48 unit pieces decline to about 10grams during the reign of Kotys II, and this coin is heavier than anything that can be found in the ACSearch listings of this coin.
+There are only 9 examples that I find of this coin in ACSearch, and the second heaviest is 12.82 (nearly 2 grams lighter than this coin).

 Obv: ΒΑΣΙΛΕΩΣ ΚΟΤΥΟΣ, bust of Kotys II to the right, trident in front of it.